cemtorun/Alzheimers-ML/README.md

 feature_set_dem.csv    Training data from subjects with and without dementia and extracted features

-1. Inputs:
+1. Inputs

 The program takes a JSON file produced by an Amazon Web Services (AWS) voice transcription, parses it, and passes selected attributes through a machine learning algorithm.

-2. Machine Leaning Methods:
+2. Machine Leaning Methods

 The machine learning model used for this program is based on code from GitHub by chirag126.
 Features including the number of pauses, number of repeated words, and number of unintelligible